-Browse our diabetic dessert collection with plenty of recipes for anyone with a sweet tooth who needs to limit their sugar intake.
+Browse our diabetic friendly dessert collection with plenty of recipes for anyone with a sweet tooth who needs to limit their sugar intake.
 We have sugar-free sorbet recipes, low-sugar tiramisu and more.

 This particular recipe is gluten-free, wheat-free, sugar-free, yeast-free, soya-free, nut-free, peanut-free and vegetarian.